monigenomi/Ensembl2Hugo/readme.md

 # Ensembl to Hugo

-Program translates transcript id or gene id from Ensembl to Hugo gene nomenclature.
+Program translates transcript id or gene id from Ensembl to Hugo gene nomenclature and opposite.

+## Usage

+``Rscript ensembl_to_hugo.R --items "ENSG00000133703" "BRCA1"``

 ## Donwloaded data